mailhotz/Scratch-Mancala/README.txt

-To view or play the mancala game go to https://scratch.mit.edu/ Click the try it out button and then file upload from computer and give the UI the Scratch binary file "Mancala.sb2"
+To view or play the mancala game go to https://scratch.mit.edu/ Click the try it out button and then File, Upload from computer and path to the Scratch binary file "Mancala.sb2".
 ------------------------------------------
 Enjoy!